jfo/blog/source/posts/sild-step-in-the-stream.md

  }
 ```

-I've added `EOF` to the list of delimeters, and replaced all the string pointer
+I've added `EOF` to the list of delimiters, and replaced all the string pointer
 dereferencings with calls to `getc()`.
 I've also changed the function prototype
 in `read.h` to reflect the new typing.
 Overall, this actually makes things a
 lot more readable, I think!